 How will this affect students with special needs?

-Students will continue to receive the support they have had previously.
+Students continue to receive the support they have had previously.
 Students will continue to work on their identified goals.
 All students will use proficiency scales.
 Visit FAQs for students with IEP's and 504 Plans for more information.

 Is this less stressful for students?